New Zealand's first women’s Domestic competition began in the 1935/36 season, with Wellington the inaugural winner.

-In those days, both men and women played long-format cricket only, and the Hallyburton Johnstone Shield began as a trophy won by direct challenge - similar to the men's interprovincial Hawke Cup today.
+In those days, men and women played long-format cricket only, and the Hallyburton Johnstone Shield began as a trophy won by direct challenge - similar to the men's interprovincial Hawke Cup today.
 It became a round robin for the first time in 1946/47.

-In more recent decades, white-ball short formats have become the plinth of the women's game, and the pathway to international representation in what is today a six-team playing field in New Zealand Domestic cricket.
+In more recent decades, white-ball 'short formats' have become the plinth of the women's game, and the pathway to international representation in what is today a six-team playing field in New Zealand Domestic cricket.

 Both NZC's national Domestic competitions for women are played with the white ball, in the T20 and one-day formats.

-The historic Hallyburton Johnstone Shield is now the prize for one-day supremacy, and sees our six Domestic teams across New Zealand competing against each other across the summer.
+This historic Hallyburton Johnstone Shield is now the prize for one-day supremacy, and sees our six Domestic teams across New Zealand competing against each other across the summer.
+Payers are all striving for wins and WHITE FERNS selection.

 Playing Conditions